 In August 2016 Belgium based architects Going East approached StoneCycling for an ambitious project in Antwerp's famous WATT Tower.
 Going East was given the assignment to design a co-working space unique in its kind for Belgium (and since the project is finished one of the 'craftiest' in the world).
 As most co-working spaces, the one in Antwerp also included a counter and a bar.
 Instead of choosing a regular material, Going East wanted something different.

-The lead designers had this idea of large panels, inspired on the raw look of StoneCycling's BlackPepper and Truffle bricks.
+The lead designers had this idea of large panels, inspired on the raw look of StoneCycling's BlackPepper bricks.
 Always up for a challenge and perhaps a bit naive, we started working together, creating first lab-tests.

 Figuring out the right recipe and the right process was the first step.
 Once that hurdle was taken, we called in the help of a local tombstone production company to get the final look the people at Going East were looking for.